The story of Portsmouth Historic Dockyard

 The second half of the 19th century saw massive changes and expansion at Portsmouth Dockyard, new factories were built, new docks were constructed and an additional 180 acres were added to the yard.

-The first steel ship was built to be built in Portsmouth was HMS Colossus, launched in 1882.
+The first steel ship to be built at Portsmouth Historic Dockyard was HMS Colossus, launched in 1882.
 In 1905 HMS Dreadnought was built.
 A steel screwed steamship of 15,000 tons, the Dreadnought was the first major ship to have steam turbines and revolutionised naval ship design forever.

 Development at the dockyard continued with additional basins and locks being constructed, in 1913 the super dreadnought, HMS Queen Elizabeth was launched, this was the first oil-fired battleship.